ahrm/voil/README.md

 # Voil

 Edit file system like a text buffer (similar to [oil.nvim](https://github.com/stevearc/oil.nvim)).
 Create new files/directories by typing their names in the editor (names ending with `/` are treated as directories).
-Convert your existing text-editing skills to file system manipulation skills.
-As opposed of the vscode's default file explorer which requires mouse interaction or memorizing new keybinds (and still is nowhere near as powerful).
+Convert your existing text-editing skills to file system manipulation skills, as opposed of the vscode's default file explorer which requires mouse interaction or memorizing new keybinds (and still is nowhere near as powerful).
 Demo:

 https://github.com/user-attachments/assets/2a04bff7-1c10-45ee-bf02-dd814a08a142